Estimating the growth rate of a birth and death process using data from a small sample: Appendix

 \subsection{Influence of the maximal growth rate on the estimator}

-In Figure \ref{fig:mgr}, we present the MSE for $n=5, 10, 20$ and $r = 1$ with different values of the maximal growth rate ($4, 5, 10$), using the R-function \texttt{birthDeathMCMC} in \texttt{cloneRate}.
+In Figure \ref{fig:mgr}, we present the RMSE for $n=5, 10, 20$ and $r = 1$ with different values of the maximal growth rate ($4, 5, 10$), using the R-function \texttt{birthDeathMCMC} of the R package \texttt{cloneRate}.
 There, we see that performance improves, especially for small sample sizes, drastically when we reduce the maximal growth rate from 10 to 5.
 We performed 100 simulation runs for each case.